Last updated on .

 Walking sticks

 The final section covers the natural features of the area.
-The most important are Mount Süphan, the lake inside the caldera of Mount Nemrut, and Ahlat Marsh.
+The most important are Mount Süphan, the lake inside the Nemrut Caldera, and Ahlat Marsh.
 The march, which is west of town, contains 101 species of birds and several other types of plants and animals.

 Mount Süphan in the Urban Memory Hall